 which should have finite fibers called $L$-packets and satisfy various properties; see~\cite{Bor79}.
 When $G$ is a special orthogonal group or a unitary group over $K$, such a map is constructed by Arthur \cite{Art13}, Chen--Zou \cite{C-Z21}, and Ishimoto \cite{Ish24} in the special orthogonal case, and by Mok \cite{Mok15} and Kaletha--Minguez--Shin--White \cite{KMSW} in the unitary case.
-Note that when $G$ is a special orthogonal group associated to an quadratic space of even dimension $2n$, the correspondence is only well-defined up to $\bx O(2n, \bb C)$-conjugation.
-Also, when $G=\GSpin(V)$ where $V$ is a quadratic space over $K$, the map is constructed for representations $\pi$ whose central character is the square of another character, by \cite[Theorem~ 2.6.1]{G-T19}.
-These constructions ultimately rely on the theory of endoscopy and trace formula techniques.
-We denote the map by
+When $G$ is a special orthogonal group associated with a quadratic space of even dimension $2n$, the correspondence is only well-defined up to $\bx O_{2n}(\bb C)$-conjugation.
+In this case, set

+Also, when $G=\GSpin(V)$ for a quadratic space $V$ over $K$, the correspondence is constructed in \cite[Theorem~2.6.1]{G-T19} for those representations $\pi$ whose central character is the square of another character.
+These constructions ultimately rely on endoscopy and trace formula techniques.
+We denote the resulting correspondence by

-On the other hand, for any rational prime $\ell$ different from $p$ with a fixed isomorphism $\iota_\ell: \bb C\xr\sim\ovl{\bb Q_\ell}$, using excursion operators on the moduli stack of $G$-bundles on the Fargues--Fontaine curve, Fargues and Scholze \cite{F-S24} have constructed a candidate for semisimplified version of the local Langlands correspondence for all connected reductive groups $G$, i.e., they constructed a map
+On the other hand, fix a rational prime $\ell\ne p$ and an isomorphism $\iota_\ell:\bb C\xr\sim\ovl{\bb Q_\ell}$.
+Using excursion operators on the moduli stack of $G$-bundles on the Fargues--Fontaine curve, Fargues and Scholze \cite{F-S24} constructed a candidate for a semisimplified local Langlands correspondence for every connected reductive group $G$, namely,